bauer-alex/fuzzyclara/paper/paper.md

 C_p = \frac{1}{n} \sum_{i=1}^n\sum_{k=1}^K u_{ijp}^m d_{ijp}.
 \end{equation}
 Finally, the clustering solution is determined by the subsample solution which minimizes the average weighted distance.
-The adapted clara algorithm yields the original clara algorithm with memberships of 0 and 1 only which corresponds to a hard clustering.
+The adapted CLARA algorithm yields the original CLARA algorithm with memberships of 0 and 1 only which corresponds to a hard clustering.

 The CLARANS algorithm does not use random samples of the data, but random